kvarak/dnd/docs/_Folk/halforc.md

     <div class="feat">

     ## Brute force
-    You gain proficiency with all bludgeoning weapons, and can perform sneak attacks with any such weapon, even if it lacks the *finesse* property.
+    You gain rank with the *Club* weapon group and can perform sneak attacks with such weapons, even if it lacks the *finesse* property.

     In addition you can use the bonus action granted by *cunning action* to make a Strength  check to grapple or shove an opponent within reach.